michaelb/sniprun/README.md

 - Prints double quotes ("), or incorrect UTF8 characters
 - Purposely fails
 - Access files; sniprun does not run in a virtual environment, it accesses files just like your own code do, but since it does not run the whole program, something might go wrong.
+- For import support level and higher, Sniprun fetch code from the saved file (and not the neovim buffer).
+Be sure that the functions / imports your code need ahve been _saved_.